rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 ## A brief description of the Parse whole-transcriptome protocol
 The Parse Bioscience whole-transcriptome protocol is an implementation of the combinatorial barcoding approach for scRNA-seq.
-This protocols uses 3 sets of cell barcodes with UMIs, and allows for sample multiplexing pool cells from multiple samples.
+This protocols uses 3 sets of cell barcodes with UMIs, and allows for multiplexing cells from multiple samples.

 Briefly, cells from one or more samples are deposited into distinct wells in the first barcode plate.
-Each well contains a oligo that attached to a transcript on one end (to sever as the reverse transcriptase primer) and has an overhang on the other end with the cell barcode sequence.
-Each well contains two kinds of oligos: (1) poly-T ologos that attach to the ploy-A tails at the 3' end of the transcript, and (2) random hexamer oligos that attach to random locations on the transcripts.
+Each well contains an oligo that is attached to a transcript on one end (to sever as the reverse transcriptase primer) and has an overhang on the other end with the cell barcode sequence.
+Each well contains two kinds of oligos: (1) poly-T oligos that attach to the ploy-A tails at the 3' end of the transcript, and (2) random hexamer oligos that attach to random locations on the transcripts.
 Each of these oligos contain distinct cell barcodes, a well thus contains two different barcodes one for the 3' primers and the other